mkhodak/offconvex.github.io/_posts/document_embeddings.md

 Much of the recent success of deep learning in NLP has come through the use of *distributed text representations* - embeddings trained to capture the "meaning" of text with moderate dimensionality.
 In the unsupervised setting, models are trained on large text corpora to produce these vectors given any input string; these are then passed to downstream NLP systems solving standard tasks such as document classification.
-This pipeline is very different from an end-to-end differentiable system such as questiona-answering, which is trained for a single task.
+This pipeline is very different from an end-to-end differentiable system such as question-answering, which is trained for a single task.
 Since no labels are provided, these methods need to encode text in such a way that its "meaning" can be extracted efficiently for use in supervised tasks with limited labeled data.

 <div style="text-align:center;">